Skip to main content

 WI wetland ecology example scene 2

-Wetlands in Wisconsin come in a wide range of types – from shallow ponds to dense forests, from vast meadows to narrow urban drainageways.
+Wisconsin has wide range of specific wetland types – from shallow ponds to dense forests, from vast meadows to narrow urban drainageways.
 Wetlands generally come in one of four broad structural types:

 Herbaceous, shrub/scrub, and forested communities can all range from very wet with standing water through part of the year to communities that appear dry for much of the year.